iamagarre/BadExclusionsNWBO/README.md

 # Original idea?
 Since the release of BadExclusions I've been thinkning on how to achieve the same results without creating that many noise.
 The solution came from another tool, https://github.com/asaurusrex/Probatorum-EDR-Userland-Hook-Checker.
 If you download Probatorum-EDR-Userland-Hook-Checker and you run it inside a regular folder and a folder with an exclusion you will notice a huge difference.
 All the information is on the Probatorum repository.

+# Known Issues
+Right now the tool works but we are receiving some detections from our current EDR only when specifying C:\ as a folder path.
+We can run the tool against C:\ProgramData or C:\Users without problems.
+It's just a first release to show the idea.
+We still have a lot of work to do!